splanck/vlibc/vlibcdoc.md

 - Offer consistent behavior for statically linked or embedded programs.

 ### Target Platforms
-- Linux (x86_64, aarch64, armv7).
+- Linux (x86_64, aarch64, armv7) is currently the primary platform.
+- *BSD variants are planned and patches are welcome.
-- Other POSIX systems with minimal porting effort.
+- Other POSIX systems should work with minimal porting effort.
 - Lightweight containers or small research kernels implementing POSIX system calls.